kenqqqqqq/Active-Directory-Home-Lab/README.md

 6. Change user account password (mkyuson) and go back to MKtech-ADDC step 10
 7. Verify if SMB share is accessible to the PC

+Demo:
+1. Activate WoL and connect to the server via RDP using mobile device.
+2. Connect to server via RDP using PC
+3. Check SMB share connection
+4. Manage users and computers

 ---

 Details:\